100 Notable alumni of

 -

-Apichatpong Weerasethakul is a Thai independent film director, screenwriter, and film producer.
+Apichatpong Weerasethakul is a Thai independent film director, screenwriter, film producer and Professor at Tama Art University in Tokyo.
 Working outside the strict confines of the Thai film studio system, Apichatpong has directed several features and dozens of short films.
 Friends and fans sometimes refer to him as "Joe" (a nickname that he, like many with similarly long Thai names, has adopted out of convenience).

 -